SebAire/Purple-Air-Data-Merger/readme.txt

 A: The file limit size is based on your memory limit of your device.
 For best results It is recomended to only do a few months at a time when importing data (less than 10,000 measurements) to make viewing data easier.
 5. What is the Recommended Data Table/ Column to get for Data analysis?
 A: I recommend downloading the Corrected Data Frame and using the 'PM_corr_EPA' column along with 'date' to compare to a FEM instrument
+6. When would you recommend using the Smoke Conversion option?
+A: I recommend reviewing the EPA Correction Equation Paper on the specifics of what levels have different corrections for Purple Air Data.
-6. I have and issue/request/question about the app, how can I contact you?
+7. I have and issue/request/question about the app, how can I contact you?
 A: Please contact me through Github by creating a new issue and labeling it appropriately and I will try to get back to you ASAP.